 Data linkage also has the potential to improve our understanding of how social networks change over time.
 By linking different data sets at different points in time, it is possible to track how relationships between entities change.
 This type of information can be used to understand how social networks evolve and how they contribute to things like crime rates or disease outbreaks.

-Overall, linking is a powerful tool that has many benefits.
+Overall, data linking is a powerful tool that has many benefits.
 By linking data from different sources, businesses and organizations can get a more complete picture of their customers, operations, and markets.
-This can help them make more informed decisions and improve their performance.
+This can help them make decisions that are more informed and improve their performance.